andreygorbachev/calendar/README.md

 When we concatenate the calendars we expect not to have a gap between them.

-Front/back of holiday_schedule tells us what range the holiday_schedule actually covers as the first holiday in the schedule is not the same as front (and the same for the last holiday is not the same as back).
+Front/back of holiday_schedule tells us what is the actual range of the holiday_schedule application as the first holiday in the schedule is not the same as front (and the same for the last holiday is not the same as back).
+It is expected that the front is before the first holiday in the schedule and back is after the last holiday in the schedule.
+If part of the schedule falls outside the range between the front and back it will be truncated to fit (it is a way to truncate an existing calendar by creating a copy of an existing one with a new front or back or both).